simpledimplejohn/port-script/README.md

 - Axios

 ## To Run
+Running this will send a new random word to the endpoint every 5 seconds
+- Start the local server PORT-BACK-END on port 3000
-- Navigate to the root folder
+- Navigate to the root folder of this directory
 - Run the following command:
     `node request_script.js`
 - To Stop